WASdev/sample.SpringBootWebsocket/README.md

 ## <a name="start"></a>Getting Started

 Start by downloading/cloning the code from Spring's "gs-messaging-stomp-websocket" [sample project](https://github.com/spring-guides/gs-messaging-stomp-websocket/).
-All the proceeding modifications will be made on the code in the ["complete" folder](https://github.com/spring-guides/gs-messaging-stomp-websocket/tree/master/complete) of that project.
+All the following modifications will be made on the code in the ["complete" folder](https://github.com/spring-guides/gs-messaging-stomp-websocket/tree/master/complete) of that project.
 Thus, we suggest familiarizing yourself with that code and reading the guide before proceeding.

 ## <a name="pom"></a>Modifying the POM